Greysahy/CLDN/README.md

 ![Overall_framework](images/Overall_framework.png)

-This is the code repository for the paper *"Contrastive Learning Distillation of Non-target Categories for Facial Expression Recognition."* The overall framework is shown in the Figure above.
+This is a PyTorch implementation of the paper *"Contrastive Learning Distillation of Non-target Categories for Facial Expression Recognition."* The overall framework is shown in the Figure above.